mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Given a register map and the register value in hex, find the value of each register field.

 ## Debugging Embedded Systems
+- How do you debug a microcontroller?
+What are some challenges at hardware vs software levels?
+- What is a debugger?
+- What if your IDE/microcontroller doesn't have a hardware debugger?
 - If a microcontroller isn't booting up, what should you check for?

 ## Operating Systems